-Our latest 2018 Tax Guideline for Poland is a comprehensive yet concise overview of Polish statutory framework and local entrepreneurial environment, prepared by Accace´s tax, accounting and legal experts.
+Our latest tax guideline for Poland is a comprehensive yet concise overview of Polish statutory framework and local entrepreneurial environment, prepared by our tax, accounting and legal experts.

 We hope the new Tax Guideline will provide all necessary information for those who consider doing business in Poland, as well as for already existing businesses.
-Download our “2018 Tax Guideline for Poland” (PDF) or read more below:
+Download our 2023 tax guideline for Polandor read more below:

 Legal forms of business